BA (Honours) Interior Design

 What you study

 This creative course introduces you to all aspects of interior design.
-You develop a range of practical and intellectual skills that will allow you to take risks and develop an inventive problem-solving approach to your work.
+You develop a range of practical and intellectual skills that will allow you to take risks and develop an inventive and creative problem-solving approach to your work.

 Working in our studios you take part in small group tutorials, developing your creative and technical skills.
 Your lectures and seminars focus on contemporary issues affecting design today, helping you understand your work in a wider historical and social context.

-Key areas include • environment and sustainability • international culture and context • new technologies and communication • trend, marketing and market awareness • contemporary and historical design • contextual studies • computer-aided design (CAD) • model making • design skills • creative design projects • drawing and visual communication • building and material technologies • digital image manipulation • interactive interiors.
+Key areas include • environment and sustainability • international culture and context • new technologies and communication • trend, marketing and market awareness • contemporary and historical design • contextual studies • computer-aided design (CAD) • model making • design skills • creative design projects • drawing and visual communication • building/construction and material technologies • digital image manipulation • interactive interiors.

 The course gives you many opportunities to gain exposure, experience and skills on creative design projects, field trips and exhibitions.